top of page

 From June to September - when the temperatures are mild.
 Their busiest period starts from July when the U.S. and Europe enjoy time off from school but the temperatures are slightly higher too.
 Avoid the rainy December season.

-We chose to fly with Avianca within South America.
+We often choose to fly with Avianca or Copa Airlines within Central and South America.
 The flights were spacious, with good in-flight entertainment and courteous service.

 Travel and Medical Insurance, Currency